nict-wisdom/rannc/_sources/config.rst.txt

      - Show configurations on startup if set to true.
    * - mem_limit_gb
      - 0
-     - Set a limit per device in GB if a positive number is given.
+     - Set a memory limit per device in GB if a positive number is given.
    * - mem_margin
      - 0.1
      - Memory margin for model partitioning.